Proving properties

 have no precondition, don't have particularly interesting properties

 individually.
-However, the compostion of the two yields an useful
+However, the composition of the two yields an useful

 property: encrypting a ciphertext and decrypting the result with a